Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 $$
 \min_\mathbf{x}\, f(\mathbf{x})\,,
 $$
 in which $f$ is convex.
 Convex optimization problems are well understood.
-Their most attractive property is that when a minimizer exists, it is unique.
+Their most attractive property is that when a minimizer exists, the minimizer is the unique global minimizer.

-Most convex optimization problems, of which the quadratic problems are a notable exception, do not have a closed-from solution.
-We will again use descent methods to find an approximate solution.
+Most convex optimization problems do not have a closed-from solution, with the quadratic problems as a notable exception.
+We will hence again have to resort to descent methods to find an (arbitrary accurate) approximate solution.

 ## Convex sets and functions